Road signs in Ireland: Warning signs

 The first warning signs accorded to a standard laid out in the 1926 Road Signs and Traffic Signals Regulations.
-These signs, unlikely to exist in situ anywhere in Ireland nowadays, were similar to signs used in the United Kingdom at that time.
+These signs were similar to signs used in the United Kingdom at that time.
 The signs were cast-iron plates, with raised type painted red on white.
 A square pictogram illustrated the hazard, and the type of hazard was written in both Irish, with traditional typeface, and English.
 A hollow red triangle normally surmounted the pole to which the sign was attached.

 Yellow diamond-shaped warning signs made their first appearance following the adoption of the 1956 Traffic Signs Regulations.
 The shape and colour of these signs—as well as many of the symbols—were chosen to conform to recommendations by the United Nations, based on an eventually unrealised draft convention for international uniformity of road signs which had been in development beforehand.